 - duration: for 2 weeks (14 days).
-A framework period of 6 months applies to qualify for the paternity allowance; - amount of the daily allowance: 80 % of average income before birth of the child, max.
+A framework period of 6 months applies to qualify for the allowance for the other parent; - amount of the daily allowance: 80 % of average income before birth of the child, max.
 CHF 220/day.